tyasird/cinema-booking-system/readme.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

-<p>An application for booking tickets at the cinema.
+<p align="center">An application for booking tickets at the cinema.
 Integrated with the powerful administrator panel.

 made in 2018
 </p>